 Donating Your Hair

-While you have your ponytails cut above the elastic, you might also want to wrap an elastic around the middle and end of each ponytail to keep the hair together more easily.
+After you have your ponytails cut above the elastic, you might also want to wrap an elastic around the middle and end of each ponytail to keep the hair together more easily.

 You cannot donate hair that isn’t in a ponytail or a braid – so don’t bother with that hair on the ground!

 To donate to Locks of Love, you can print and fill out the Hair Donation Form and mail it in with your ponytails.
 The ponytails should go into a ziplock bag if possible.

 If you don’t donate to Locks of Love, just be sure to confirm the submission requirements of the organization where you intend to donate.
 You certainly don’t want to waste such a donation!

 Why Donate Your Hair